kelseyappell/Friedman/README.md

 Imports: ggplot2, tidyr, dplyr

-License: This package uses a CCO license.
+License: This package uses a MIT license.
 I thought that this license type would be the most appropriate because it allows for a very easily accessible package.
 This is the most desirable circumstance for a class project.
 I figured nobody would be modifying my package, so I didn't find it necessary to make the package private.